|

 friends.
 The memories that haunt these

-halls are the spectre of life; roaming and searching; crying out for this
+halls are the spectre of life; roaming and

-building to once again hear the voices of children and the applause for
+searching; crying out for this building to once again hear the voices of

-achievements that are mere idiosyncrasies to those of us that have long since
+children and the applause for achievements that are mere idiosyncrasies to

-This building is not a place to visit with a hardened heart.
-Though the walls are now cold and the
+a hardened heart.
+Though the walls are

-building is desolate, this is a place for a gathering of souls…a place where
+now cold and the building is desolate, this is a place for a gathering of

-admired, rather than as an instrument of destruction.
+something to be admired, rather than as an instrument of destruction.
 This was a place where disgruntled students

 settled an argument behind the Band Hall after school with fists, not with